moveit/moveit_tutorials/doc/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 ==============================

 ``pilz_industrial_motion_planner`` provides a trajectory generator to plan standard robot motions like PTP, LIN, CIRC with the interface of a MoveIt PlannerManager plugin.

+Note, that these planners are motion generators only, i.e. they don't consider obstacle avoidance.
+The intended trajectory (LINear or CIRCular in Cartesian space, or PTP) is computed and only finally tested for validity regarding collisions.
+If a collision occurs, the whole trajectory is rejected.

 User Interface MoveGroup
 ------------------------